 The school has recently changed its curriculum from one aligned to the State of Florida to an American curriculum aligned with the State of Michigan and US Common Core standards.
 Greenwood International School does not yet meet the regulators' requirements for accreditation with a US accrediting body - in most cases this is with NEASC, the New England Association of Schools and Colleges.
 The change of curriculum alignment appears to be in order to achieve this accreditation target.
 The school curriculum is now accurately aligned with that of the State of Michigan.

-The most recent inspection, carried out by the KHDA team in November 2017, noted that some teachers are not sufficiently proficient in English to meet the KHDA requirements also.
-Since students are taught in English, the language proficiency is an absolute requirement.
 Students are prepared to sit the US SAT exams, and core subjects from grade 9 include English, Mathematics, Social Studies, Humanities (including Islamic Studies, Civics, Geography and History), Science (Physics, Chemistry or Biology), Arabic and PE.
 Graduating students receive the US equivalent High School Diploma.
 All students are also required to take the Iowa Tests of Basic Skills.

 Greenwood International School has approximately 100 teachers and a further 15 teaching assistants.
 With a teacher-student ratio of 1:12, this is a good ratio for a UAE-based school.
 Unfortunately, teacher turnover, at 26% at the end of 2017, is on the high side compared with the Dubai average of 20-22%.
 This is a concern if it impacts upon the stability of staffing and practice within the school.